mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 Eventual consistency in practice means that we'll offload the change to some other system, rather than stay inside the same process and synchronously await the change.
 Or worse: have to keep all that logic in "our" solution.
 Vernon discussed the common question of when to use (and not to use) eventual consistency.
 Evans answered that someone else's job should always be deemed eventually consistent from "our" angle:

 > When examining the use case (or story), ask whether it's the job of the user executing the use case to make the data consistent.
 If it is, try to make it transactionally consistent, but only by adhering to the other rules of Aggregates.
 If it is another user's job, or the job of the system, allow it to be eventually consistent.
-That bit of wisdom not only provides a convenient tie breaker, but it helps us gain a deeper understanding of the domain.
+That bit of wisdom not only provides a convenient tiebreaker, but it helps us gain a deeper understanding of the domain.
 It exposes the real system invariants: the ones that must be kept transactionally consistent.
 >
 > — Source: Vaughn Vernon, Implementing Domain Driven Design, p.
 367